 In 1998, White Violet Center for Eco-Justice, a ministry of the Sisters of Providence, accepted a donation of their first six alpacas.
-Since then, the award winning herd has grown to 63 alpacas raised for sales, breeding and fiber production.
+Since then, the award winning herd grew to 63 alpacas raised for sales, breeding and fiber production.
 We now have 48 alpacas.

 Handmade alpaca garments